markahrens/football-kits/README.md

 ## Data

-Each club has a file in the `data` folder.
+Each club has a file in the country code for the club in the `data` folder.
+The index file for each country can be used for the national team kit.
 The data for each club is as follows:

 * ID - Unique identifier used for the URL for the club page.
 * Country Code - Two letter country code, generates the club directory and the flag.